sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

   that reference under this block.
 The Sphinx/ReST markup for citations is described at http://sphinx.pocoo.org/rest.html#citations.
 See below for an example.
+  Sage also add specific markup for links to sage trac tickets and Wikipedia.
+See :ref:`chapter-sage_manuals_links`.

 -  An AUTHORS block (optional, but encouraged for important functions, so users can see from the docstring who wrote it and